 - programme requirement (specify the number of days)

-- prohibited activity requirement (must consult National Probation Service)
+- prohibited activity requirement (must consult the Probation Service)

-- curfew requirement (2 – 16 hours in any 24 hours; maximum term 12 months; must consider those likely to be affected; see note on electronic monitoring below)
+In all cases must consider those likely to be affected; see note on electronic monitoring below

 - exclusion requirement (from a specified place/places; maximum period 2 years: may be continuous or only during specified periods; see note on electronic monitoring below)